Write Better Headlines Using Literary Devices [With Examples]

 For example, “The crimson sunset painted the sky with streaks of orange and pink, casting a golden glow over the tranquil lake.”
 This example appeals to the sense of sight, vividly describing the colors of the sunset and the beauty of the scene, creating a visual image in the reader’s mind.

 This headline for Kellogg’s Fruit Loops on their website is a perfect example of imagery.
-It creates an appealing mental image that the product is not only tasty but also vibrant and exciting.
+It creates an appealing mental image that puts the product front and center, suggesting it is not only tasty but also vibrant and exciting.

 kelloggs fruit loops headline - imagery use example